guardian/contributions-ticker-calculator/docs/campaign-setup.md

 ## Creating a new ticker campaign

 ### 1. Add a cloudwatch event
 In the [cloudformation.yaml](../src/value-ticker/cloudformation.yaml), add a scheduled event for the new campaign name.
-E.g. for `US_2022`:
+E.g. for `US`:

 ```
   ScheduleUS:
     Type: AWS::Events::Rule
     Properties:
-      Name: !Sub contributions-ticker-calculator-schedule-US_2022-${Stage}
+      Name: !Sub contributions-ticker-calculator-schedule-US-${Stage}
       ScheduleExpression: !Sub cron(${CronExpression})
       State: !Ref ScheduleState
       Targets:
         - Arn: !Ref StateMachine
           RoleArn: !GetAtt TriggerExecutionRole.Arn
           Id: !GetAtt StateMachine.Name
-          Input: '{ "Name": "US_2022" }'
+          Input: '{ "Name": "US" }'
 ```

 This is a code change and requires a riff-raff deploy.